Special Operations Executive: Southeast Asia

 As early as 1940, SOE was preparing plans for operations in Southeast Asia.
 As in Europe, after initial Allied military disasters, SOE built up indigenous resistance organisations and guerrilla armies in enemy (Japanese) occupied territory.
 SOE also launched "Operation Remorse" (1944–45), which was ultimately aimed at protecting the economic and political status of Hong Kong.
 Force 136 engaged in covert trading of goods and currencies in China.
-Its agents proved remarkably successful, raising £77m through their activities, which were used to provide assistance for Allied prisoners of war and, more controversially, to buy influence locally to facilitate a smooth return to pre-war conditions.
+Its agents proved remarkably successful, raising £77m through their activities, which were used to assist Allied prisoners of war and, more controversially, to buy influence locally to facilitate a smooth return to pre-war conditions.

 Dissolution

 In late 1944, as it became clear that the war would soon be over, Lord Selborne advocated keeping SOE or a similar body in being, and that it would report to the Ministry of Defence.
 Anthony Eden, the Foreign Secretary, insisted that his ministry, already responsible for the SIS, should control SOE or its successors.
 The Joint Intelligence Committee, which had a broad co-ordinating role over Britain's intelligence services and operations, took the view that SOE was a more effective organisation than the SIS but that it was unwise to split the responsibility for espionage and more direct action between separate ministries, or to perform special operations outside the ultimate control of the Chiefs of Staff.
-The debate continued for several months until on 22 May 1945, Selborne wrote:
+The debate continued for several months until, on 22 May 1945, Selborne wrote:

 Churchill took no immediate decision, and after he lost the general election on 5 July 1945, the matter was dealt with by the Labour Prime Minister, Clement Attlee.
-Selborne told Attlee that SOE still possessed a worldwide network of clandestine radio networks and sympathisers.
+Selborne informed Attlee that SOE still maintained a worldwide network of clandestine radio stations and sympathizers.
 Attlee replied that he had no wish to own a British Comintern, and closed Selborne's network down at 48 hours' notice.
 SOE was dissolved officially on 15 January 1946.
-Some of its senior staff moved easily into financial services in the City of London, although some of them had not lost their undercover mentality and did little for the City's name.
+Some of its senior staff moved easily into financial services in the City of London.
+However, some of them had not lost their undercover mentality and did little for the City's name.
 Most of SOE's other personnel reverted to their peacetime occupations or regular service in the armed forces, but 280 of them were taken into the "Special Operations Branch" of MI6.
 Some of these had served as agents in the field, but MI6 was most interested in SOE's training and research staff.
 Sir Stewart Menzies, the head of MI6 (who was generally known simply as "C") soon decided that a separate Special Operations branch was unsound, and merged it into the general body of MI6.
 Gubbins, the last director, was not given further employment by the Army, but he later founded the Special Forces Club for former members of SOE and similar organisations.